Skip to page content

 Requirements:

-- This pump booklet - we can provide you with an electronic copy if you prefer
+• The pump booklet (The PDF attached at the end of this page) - we can provide you with an electronic copy if you prefer

-- Contact details for your pump company, listed at the end of this booklet.
+• Contact details for your pump company, listed at the end of this page

 Pack your insulin and pump supplies in your hand luggage.
 The temperature in the luggage hold could freeze your insulin and cause it to become inactive.